sophia-tsilerides/LegalSpeech/README.md

 5. Audio Splitting with **audio_split.py**
 - NOTE: This is run to convert the wav files into consumable format for our model
-- Load the right modules in HPC with: \n module purge \n module load ffmpeg/intel/3.2.2 \n module load python3/intel/3.7.3 \n
+- Load the right modules in HPC with:

+module purge

+module load ffmpeg/intel/3.2.2

+module load python3/intel/3.7.3

 - NOTE: Make sure you have in the directory with the script (1) the wav files you want to split (2) oyez_metadata.json file from step 1 (3) an empty SCOTUS file and
 - Run with **python audio_split.py**